The Bankrate promise

 Different Bank of America balance transfer cards have different credit requirements.
 If your credit score is high enough to qualify for a Bank of America balance transfer card, it should be high enough to complete a balance transfer.

-You can check the status of your transfer by visiting your Bank of America account.
+You can check the status of your transfer by logging in to your Bank of America account.
 Select “Information & Services,” then select “Balance Transfer and Direct Deposit History.”